 Team A which is comprised of a senior (PGY2/3) resident and two PGY1 residents is supervised by a hospitalist from the Atlantic Medical Group.
 This team has an average census of 16 patients so the PGY1 resident has no more than eight patients due to the high level of complexity of the medical cases.
 This team cares for a wide range of general medical cases including the patients in our intermediate care unit (IMCU).
 This unit provides a level of care between a general medical floor and an intensive care unit.

-One senior (PGY2/3) resident and one PGY1 resident is assigned to this service.
-This team is supervised by one of our fulltime medicine faculty and carries an average census of 10 patients.
-Residents on this team complete preoperative evaluations and learn about perioperative management with special focus on co-management with orthopedic surgery.
-Our consult service residents are also on the Rapid Response Team (RRT).
+One senior (PGY 2/3) resident is assigned to this service.
+This resident is supervised by one of our full-time medicine faculty and carries an average census of 10 patients.
+The consult resident completes pre-operative evaluations and learns about perioperative management with special focus on co-management with orthopedic surgery.
+Our consult service resident is also a member of the Rapid Response Team (RRT).
 They respond to all RRT calls for hospitalized patients with early signs of deterioration on non-intensive care units.
 They are also a part of our stroke medical team and receive specialized training in stroke care including the use of the telestroke robot.

 Medical Intensive Care Unit